niciki/password_generator/README.md

 # simple_password_generator
-A simple generator of a given number of passwords of a certain length, necessarily including at least one lowercase, one uppercase letter and one digit, without ambiguous characters ('0', 'O', '1', etc.)
+A simple generator of a given number of passwords of a certain length, necessarily including at least one lowercase, one uppercase letter and one digit, without ambiguous characters ('0', 'O', '1', etc.).
+The distribution of the number of letters and numbers is carried out in an arbitrary way using the random library.
+In this case, the program uses all the characters from the given number series as long as there is such a possibility, and then the distribution of characters occurs in an arbitrary way.